Chile travel guide

 Many foreign visitors have been scammed for large amounts of money by unlicensed taxi drivers, including in airport taxis.

-You should only book taxis at the desk inside the airport after collecting your luggage and before you enter the arrivals hall – see how to recognise official taxis (in Spanish).
+Only book taxis at the desk inside the airport after collecting your luggage and before you enter the arrivals hall – see how to recognise official taxis (in Spanish).
 You should be able to book and pay in advance at these desks inside the airport.
-If you cannot pay beforehand, request and approximate amount for the journey at the taxi desk.
+If you cannot pay beforehand, request an approximate amount for the journey at the taxi desk.

 Be wary of people impersonating authorised taxi drivers.
 There are criminals who dress up as authorised taxi drivers, including people inside the airport arrival hall wearing official-looking lanyards and jackets.

-At Santiago airport, unofficial taxi drivers will try to take you to the parking lot to board a private vehicle.
+At Santiago airport, unofficial taxi drivers will try to take you to the car park to board a private vehicle.
 Official taxis should only be taken in the controlled platform located on the ground floor of both T1 and T2.

 You should also insist on seeing the amount you are charged before you present your card for payment at the end of the ride.